Clouther/Apache/Streaming Tweets (Nifi)/README.md

 ### First start your Amazon EC2 instance and connect through MobaXterm ###

+(Insert Screenshot of MobaXterm)

 ### Start up and Connect to Nifi ###
     $ sudo service nifi start
     [Amazon Public DNS from EC2]:9999/nifi

+(Insert Screenshot of empty Nifi)

+Connect the GetTwitter Processor and fill in the appropriate keys based on the Twitter Developper Credentials

+(Insert Screenshot)

+Connect the GetTwitter Processor and fill in the appropriate keys based on the Twitter Developper Credentials

+Full Nifi flow can be found in the XML file